theFong/binary_learner-neural_net/README.md

 The neural network will learn the pattern that a 1 in the first column of the matrix means 1 is the answer.

-The neural net trains its self 60,000 times printing its error every 10,000 and then prints the output layer
+The neural network proof of concept trains its self 60,000 times printing its error every 10,000 and then prints the output layer

 ## Run